antmicro/kenning-pipeline-manager/docs/source/dataflow-format.md

 * `instanceName` - optional field defining a node's title rendered to the user.
   If set, `instancename (name)` will be displayed, otherwise, just the `name` will be rendered.
 * `properties` - list describing the node's parameterized values.
-  Every element is of type [Property](#property)
+  Every element is of type [Property](#property).
 * `interfaces` - list describing the node's interfaces.
-  Every element is of type [Interface](#interface)
+  Every element is of type [Interface](#interface).
 * `width` - the node's width in the editor.
 * `twoColumn` - boolean value.
-  If set to `true`, then input and output sockets are both rendered in the top part of the node and properties are displayed below.
+  If set to `true`, the interfaces on opposite sides will be arranged parallel to each otherl.
+Otherwise, each interface will be positioned on a separate line.
 * `subgraph` - optional field defining the `id` of the subgraph that this node represents.
   It refers to one of the [Subgraphs](#subgraphs) entries from `subgraphs` with a matching `id`.
 * `enabledInterfaceGroups` - optional array describing enabled interface groups.
-  Every element is of type [Enabled Interface Groups](#enabled-interface-groups)
+  Every element is of type [Enabled Interface Groups](#enabled-interface-groups).

 ##### Property